CloudOpsPioneer/github-runners-on-aws/runner-eks/README.md

 # Install the Helm chart
 # helm upgrade --install secrets-provider-aws secrets-provider-aws/secrets-store-csi-driver-provider-aws     --namespace kube-system     --version 0.3.9
 ```
- - Check about the implementation of SecretProviderClass that is responsible for creating Kube Secret by reading the details from AWS Secret Manager.
+ - Check about the implementation of SecretProviderClass that is responsible for creating Kube Secret by reading the secrets from AWS Secret Manager.

 ### github-runner custom helm charts